chingalo/fchingalosite/README.md

 It is python powered django cms website,
 It aims to store and views all references and reports for consultancy institution.

-How to install this site.
+How to install this site:
 ====================================
 Install virtualenv on your machine and use it to maintain the site.
 The following are couple of commands for operating under virtual env: